 The applying agency is responsible for supplying photocopies, scans or photos of the sources and specific statements used to verify historical facts.
 If selected, the strength of the supporting materials substantially lessens the time between acceptance and funding.
 If the Pomeroy Foundation cannot substantiate the historical accuracy of the proposed marker text based on the supporting documentation provided, the opportunity for approval is limited.

-Applications will be accepted in one round in 2021.
-The dates are as follows:
+Applications will be accepted in two rounds in 2022.

 - 01/24/22 – Letter of Intent (LOI) becomes available online